geneseframework/genese/src/complexity/README.md

 if (a && (b || c)) { // -------------------- Easy to understand (thanks to brackets)
     // ---
 }
-if (a && b || c) { // ----------------- Difficult to understand (due to the lack of brackets)
+if (a && b || c) { // ----------------- Difficult to understand (due to the lack of brackets) => + 1 aggregation cpx
     // ---
 }
 ```
-The third example is more difficult than the first and the second => additional complexity (aggregation of different logic doors)
+The third example is more difficult to understand than the first and the second one because of the aggregation of different logic doors without brackets.

 - ***Recursion***